tehapo/project-list-demo/README.md

 Project List Demo
 =================

-Simple demo app to demonstrate usage of <v-grid> component with a client-side datasource.
+Simple demo app to demonstrate usage of &lt;v-grid&gt; component with a client-side datasource.